gbdev/pandocs/content/Video_Display.md

 ### Note

-When the display is disabled, both VRAM and OAM are accessable at any time.
+When the display is disabled, both VRAM and OAM are accessible at any time.
 The downside is that the screen is blank (white) during this period, so that disabling the display would be recommended only during initialization.